 Make a Reversible Bucket Hat

 I love making hats.
 In fact, I make them all the time so I thought I would share a simple hat project for kids here on Sew Very Crafty.
 I found a pattern on how to make a reversible bucket hat over at Oliver + S but was not in love with the tutorial so I thought to redo it here.
 The pattern can be made in three different sizes.
 I chose the medium size for my hat and a cute little summery print perfect for a toddler.
 This pattern is very easy to make and only requires advanced beginner sewing skills to complete.
 I really enjoyed making this project and I know you will too.
 If you would like an adult size pattern and updated tutorial for this project check out my most recent Bucket hat tutorial here.
+If you would like a different style of sun hat check out my sun hat pattern here.

 I used remnants in my stash for this project as usual because I am trying so hard to get through them all but I don’t seem to be making a dent.
 Oh well that just means more fun sewing projects.
 But, if you do not have the fabrics that you need for your project head over to Hobby Lobby and Fabric.com to get exactly what you need to make the perfect summer time bucket hat for your needs.